 You can search their inventory for deals.
 You can look for properties you’re interested in.
 The challenge many would-be investors face is not over-bidding on the property.
 It is easy to get carried away when you’re trying to outbid others, though this could wipe out your profit margin.

-How To Find Investment Properties For Sale: Talk to Bankers
+How To Find Investment Properties For Sale By Talking to Bankers

 An often overlooked way to find investment properties for sale is to talk to bankers.
 Let banks and credit unions know that you’re interested in buying foreclosed on investment properties.
 You might be able to pick up newly renovated homes that house flippers couldn’t sell in time to avoid losing their shirts.